Tythos/thirsty/README.md

 Will probably reuse as much math as possible from something like GLM.
 Technically a 3x3 matrix will work here, and it would be nice to avoid decomposition, but while it's inefficient we'll probably just retain a "flat" 4x4 for compatibility.

+Just reused `glm::mat4x4`, and it's working fine.
+Might be nice to have more sophisticated helpers but even those are in `glm::`.
+On that note, who knew `glm` was column-major!?

 ### Geometry

 Probably need to define a vertex model; this can be fixed (extensibility will be too complex) and will likely only come in two forms: a point, or a rectangle about a point.